bjong03/Hangman-Word-Guessing-Game/README.md

 # Hangman-Word-Guessing-Game

 This application is a version of the Hangman word guessing game, where a player must guess the secret word within a limited amount of guesses.
 I used Python and a words.txt file to create this game.
-Here are the rules:
+The rules to the game are as follows:
 1. The user starts off with 6 guesses and 3 warnings.
 2. The user loses a warning if they perform any of the following actions:
     - Enters anything besides an alphabet